spandx/spandx/README.md

 ## Usage

-To fetch the latest version of the data.
+To fetch the latest version of the catalogue data from [SPDX](https://spdx.org/licenses/licenses.json).

 ```ruby
 catalogue = Spandx::Catalogue.latest